TravorLZH/TravorOS/README.md

 ### Dynamic Memory Allocation

-I have currently implemented a simple **malloc** without **free** because all variables used by kernel never need to be freed until powers off.
+I have currently implemented a placement **malloc** without **free** because all variables used by kernel never need to be freed until powers off.

 ```
 Heap Allocation